tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 <u>Multi-exponentiation</u>

 In [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation) verification of the inner-product is reduced to a single multi-exponentiation.
 This can be extended to verify the whole range proof using a single multi-exponentiation of size $ 2n + \log_2(n) + 7 $.
-In [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation) the Bulletproofs *verifier* $ \mathcal{V} $ only performs two checks, that is step&nbsp;(68) Figure&nbsp;6 and step&nbsp;(16) Figure&nbsp;2.
+In [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation) the Bulletproof *verifier* $ \mathcal{V} $ only performs two checks, that is step&nbsp;(68) Figure&nbsp;6 and step&nbsp;(16) Figure&nbsp;2.

-In the protocol presented in Figure&nbsp;10 run by the *verifier* $ \mathcal{V} $, $ x_u $ is the challenge from [Protocol 1](#protocol-1---inner-product-argument), $ x_j $ the challenge from round $ j $ of [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation), and $ L_j , R_j $ the $ L , R $ values from round $ j $ of [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation).
+In the protocol presented in Figure&nbsp;10, that is processed by the *verifier* $ \mathcal{V} $, $ x_u $ is the challenge from [Protocol 1](#protocol-1---inner-product-argument), $ x_j $ the challenge from round $ j $ of [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation), and $ L_j , R_j $ the $ L , R $ values from round $ j $ of [Protocol 2](#protocol-2---inner-product-verification-through-multi-exponentiation).

 <p align="center"><img src="sources/Protocol-4.png" width="570" /></p>
-<div align="center"><b>Figure&nbsp;10: Bulletproofs Protocol 4! [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
+<div align="center"><b>Figure&nbsp;10: Bulletproofs' Protocol 4! [<a href="http://web.stanford.edu/%7Ebuenz/pubs/bulletproofs.pdf" title="Bulletproofs: Short Proofs for Confidential Transactions
 and More, Blockchain Protocol Analysis and Security Engineering 2018,
 Bünz B. et al">1</a>]</b></div>

 A further idea is that multi-exponentiation (steps (98) and (105) in Figure&nbsp;10) be delayed until those checks are performed and that they are also combined into a single check using a random value $ c \xleftarrow[]{$} \mathbf Z_p $.
 This follows from the fact that if $ A^cB = 1 $ for a random $ c $ then with high probability $ A = 1 \mspace 3mu \wedge \mspace 3mu B = 1 $.
 Various algorithms are known to compute the multi-exponentiations and scalar quantities (steps (101) and (102) in Figure&nbsp;10) efficiently (sub-linearly), thereby further improving the speed and efficiency of the protocol.

 <u>Batch verification</u>

 A further important optimization concerns the verification of multiple proofs.
 The essence of the verification is to calculate a large multi-exponentiation.
 Batch verification is applied in order to reduce the number of expensive exponentiations.
 This is based on the observation that checking $ g^x = 1 \mspace 3mu \wedge \mspace 3mu g^y = 1 $ can be checked by drawing a random scalar $ \alpha $ from a large enough domain and checking that $ g^{\alpha x + y} = 1 $.
 With high probability, the latter equation implies the first.
-When applied to multi-exponentiations $ 2n $ exponentiations can be saved per additional proof.
+When applied to multi-exponentiations, $ 2n $ exponentiations can be saved per additional proof.
 Verifying $ m $ distinct range proofs of size $ n $ only requires a single multi-exponentiation of size $ 2n+2+m \cdot (2 \cdot \log (n) + 5 ) $ along with $ O ( m \cdot n ) $ scalar operations.

-## Evolving Bulletproofs Protocols
+## Evolving Bulletproof Protocols

 Interstellar [[24]] recently introduced the Programmable Constraint Systems for Bulletproofs [[23]], an evolution of [Protocol 3!](#protocol-3---zero-knowledge-proof-for-arithmetic-circuits), extending it to support proving arbitrary statements in zero-knowledge using a constraint system, bypassing arithmetic circuits altogether.
 They provide an Application Programmers Interface (API) for building a constraint system directly, without the need to construct arithmetic expressions and then transform them into constraints.
-The Bulletproofs constraint system proofs are then used as building block for a confidential assets protocol called Cloak.
+The Bulletproof constraint system proofs are then used as building blocks for a confidential assets protocol called Cloak.

 The constraint system has three kinds of variables: